SciPost/SciPost/README.md

 The complete scientific publication portal

 ## Dependencies
-SciPost is written in Python 3.5 using Django and requires a PostgreSQL database.
+SciPost is written in Python 3.5 using Django and requires PostgreSQL 9.3 or higher.
 Python dependencies are listed in `requirements.txt`.

 ## Getting started